About Children and Family Health Surrey

 The partnership behind Children and Family Health Surrey

-Our services are provided by a dynamic and forward thinking partnership of three Surrey's established and well-respected community healthcare organisations: CSH Surrey and First Community Health and Care, and Surrey's mental health provider, Surrey and Borders Partnership NHS Foundation Trust.
+Our services are provided by a partnership of three of Surrey's established and well-respected community healthcare organisations: CSH Surrey, First Community Health and Care, and Surrey's mental health provider, Surrey and Borders Partnership NHS Foundation Trust.
 Together, as Children and Family Health Surrey they provide Surrey-wide community health services that includes health visiting, school-age nursing and immunisations, therapies (dietetics, speech and language therapy, occupational therapy and physiotherapy), emotional wellbeing services and specialist health services for children with additional medical, physical and learning disability needs.

 Vacancies are advertised via NHS Jobs – simply search for one of the partners.
 Any roles they are recruiting for within the Children and Family Health Surrey service will be advertised there.

-Here's what some of our nurses and carers say about their roles:
+Here's what some of our staff say about their roles: